empowerID/empowernow_docs/docs/services/bff/reference/traefik-forwardauth.md

 - Where ForwardAuth is enabled (e.g., PDP and dashboard), Traefik calls `/auth/forward`; BFF validates session and returns 200 with headers (including `Authorization`) or 401.
 - For SPA same-origin `/api/**` routes, ForwardAuth is intentionally disabled and BFF performs auth, returning CORS-enabled 401 JSON when unauthenticated.
+- SPA routers must exclude API/auth/stream/PDP paths so the SPA assets router does not intercept API traffic.
+Create separate routers on the BFF host that forward `/api/`, `/auth/`, `/access/v1/`, and stream paths to the BFF app.

 SPA PDP calls (AuthZEN) via preserved paths